domino-lang/domino-lang.github.io/src/introduction.md

 # Introduction

-SSPVerif is a project aiming to use formal methods to help with [State-Separating Proofs].
+Domino is a tool for computer-assisted game-hopping and natively supports [State-Separating Proofs].

 Code is defined in a pseudocode-like language.
 The tool generates SMT-LIB 2.6 code, which can be used to prove statements about the code.
 We are mostly interested in proving equal behaviour of two programs (in order to justify a game-hop).